 Seasonal interest provided by a wide variety of hellebores, hardy geraniums, aconitums, heucharas, Michaelmas daisies, grasses and dahlias and a fifty-year-old silver pear tree complemented by self-seeding plants adding colour, vitality and encouraging wildlife.”

 Below is a short video showing some of the garden during our visit.
-Please select full screen on the video.
+Please select Watch on YouTube then full screen on the video.